Lucyjpjones/lj-fscr/testing.md

 When logged in as Admin user...
 - [x] The 'Product Management' option is available in the Profile menu
-- [x] After successfully adding a new product I am redirected to the 'Product Detail' page with the correct information
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
+- [x] After successfully adding a new product I am redirected to the 'Product Detail' page with the correct information and success toast
 - [x] If no image is added to the form submission, the expected 'no image' png file is present
 - [x] The 'Edit' button is visible on the 'Products' page and each 'Product Detail' page
 - [x] Clicking the 'Edit' button directs the user to the 'Edit Product' page with fields prefilled with current information
+- [x] An info toast message is present after clicking the 'Edit' button
 - [x] After selecting an image the file name appears as expected
 - [x] Selecting 'Remove' and saving changes removes current image as expected
-- [x] After submitting the Edit form user is redirected to the 'Product Detail' page with updated the information
+- [x] After submitting the Edit form user is redirected to the 'Product Detail' page with updated the information and success toast
 - [x] The 'Delete' button is visible on the 'Products' page and each 'Product Detail' page
 - [x] After clicking the 'Delete' button the product is no longer visible on the site
 - [x] After clicking the 'Delete' button the product is still available in the admin
+- [x] A success toast message is present after clicking the 'Confirm' button

 #### Programmes